1st Jul 2015 was my last day at Facebook. While I learnt a lot many things at Facebook, here are the top 4 learnings from my 4-year long tenure there:

 - Nothing is somebody else’s problem.
 If you find something is broken, roll up your sleeves and fix it.
 This is something we should apply in our personal lives too- your city is not clean?
 Don’t blame the government, do your bit to make it clean.

 - There is no such thing as a weakness.
 We all have the same attributes, their ranking changes from individual to individual.
 For someone critical thinking might be at a higher rank, for some other person creativity could be ranked higher.
-Rather than focusing on improving the ranks of lower-ranked attributes, make your higher-ranked attributes your armor.
-Work on becoming the best version of you without trying to be something you’re not.
+Rather than focusing on improving the score of lower-ranked attributes, make your higher-ranked attributes your armor.
+Work on becoming the best version of yourself without trying to be something you’re not.